 John Fogerty was friendly enough when we dropped by his room where he was recording his comeback CD that became a big seller, Centerfield.
 FWIW, I'd say the Starship's "Find Your Way Back" and "We Built This City" are flat out better than our "Lolita" and "Love Won't Listen."
 I honestly can't say the same for Fogerty's "Centerfield" and "The Old Man Down The Road."

-One sweet perk courtesy of The Record Plant was that we also got to stay at the studio's band house situated in the verdant hills of Sausalito.
+One sweet perk courtesy of The Record Plant was that if you booked the studio, you got to stay at the studio's band house situated in the verdant hills of Sausalito.
 It was simply a great pad with a pool and stunning views of The City all reflective and sparkly in the distance.
 So, yeah, we were enjoying life and living large.